-Contractors affected by covid-19 – is invoking force majeure the easier way to obtain relief and compensation?
+Contractors affected by COVID-19 – is invoking force majeure the easier way to obtain relief and compensation?

 Why take the difficult road of a Force Majeure claim when it is possible to take the easier path of a conventional claim?